Elementary School Program

 What do students learn in Quran and Arabic classes?

 Quran classes meet 2 times a week.
-They focus on Qaidah, Tajweed, and Hifd.
+They focus on Qaidah, Tajweed, and Hifhd.
 Students receive placement test at the beginning of the year in order to be assigned to the appropriate class based on their ability.
 Qaidah Al Noraniyah is currently the materials used for this class.
 Arabic classes meet 2 times a week.
 They focus on reading, writing, and helping students develop basic conversation skills.
+We use Everyday Ibaadah's Journey to Arabic Book 1-2 (Islamicle imprint) depending on a students level for these foundational skills classes.

 Drag to resize